headshot2017/Classic64/README.md

 If you are on a server with hacks enabled (flying, speed, etc) but the "/model" command is not allowed, you can run the client-side command `/client mario64 force`, at the cost that nobody will see your Mario model.

 ## Known issues
+* Movement on first person camera is buggy/broken.
 * Resizing, maximizing or going fullscreen on Direct3D9 builds of ClassiCube with this plugin will crash the game.
 "Error recreating D3D9 context"
 * When switching from the Mario model back to the default model, chances are the game will crash.
 Happens on Direct3D9 and OpenGL builds.
 * If the game crashes when starting: